Interview: Nick Knight on More Beautiful Women

-Alice Rawsthorn: Which performance did you feel happiest with, or least embarassed by?
+Alice Rawsthorn: Which performance did you feel happiest with, or least embarrassed by?

 Nick Knight: Some of the people I photographed had gone on to become actresses.
-Charlotte Rampling's in there, Angelica Houston's there, Marisa Berenson's there.
+Charlotte Rampling's in there, Anjelica Huston's there, Marisa Berenson's there.
 I should imagine that they coped with it better.
 The ones who seemed not to be able to cope were the ones that tried to model their way through it by striking an attitude they'd normally do in front of the camera.
 The one who surprised me, that I liked best, was Carmen, because she turned the idea of having to stand in front of a video camera into a platform to talk about breast cancer.
-I thought: "Good on you."
+I thought: 'Good on you.'

 Alice Rawsthorn: It was genuinely shocking.
 You see this very elegant, elderly lady pull down her dress, whip her tit out - you squirm, and then despise yourself for squirming.

 Nick Knight: It was a very good move.
 To be honest, I think she turned the whole thing around.
 But it sounds like I was out there to encourage that.
 I wasn't.